wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-docker-registry-on-azure-blob-storage.md

 <properties
-  pageTitle="Deploying Your Own Private Docker Registry on Azure | Microsoft Azure" description="Describes how you can use Docker Registry to host your container images on the Azure Blob Storage service." services="virtual-machines" documentationCenter="virtual-machines"
+  pageTitle="Deploying Your Own Private Docker Registry on Azure | Windows Azure" description="Describes how you can use Docker Registry to host your container images on the Azure Blob Storage service." services="virtual-machines" documentationCenter="virtual-machines"